 For applying the downloaded Xfce themes, you have to place the extracted files into the .theme folder located in your home directory.
 Then, open the Settings app and go to Appearance > Style.
 Here you will find all the installed themes, including the one you have recently downloaded and placed inside the .theme folder.
 Just select the theme, and you are done.
 Now log out of your account and log back in to see the changes.

 3. Tweaking the Applied Theme

 Different themes bring different changes to your overall look.
-The out of the box theme package won’t change everything of your desktop.
-You may want to change the wallpaper, fonts, and set up custom matching icons to bring the completeness in your desktop customization.
+The out of the box theme package won’t change everything on your desktop.
+You may want to change the wallpaper, fonts and set up custom matching icons to bring completeness in your desktop customization.